adrianalbr/fitness-tracker/README.md

 - Mogoose
 - Express
 - For deployment it uses heroku
+- For database deployment it uses Mongo Atlas

+## Message from Dev

+Working out is important!
+I hope that you find this app useful!

 - - -

-All rights reserved Adriana Bonilla-Ramirez 2020
+All rights reserved Adriana Bonilla-Ramirez 2021